Tutorial: Configure Slack for automatic user provisioning

 4) Click Save.

 This result in any group objects assigned to Slack in the Users and Groups section being fully synchronized from Azure AD to Slack.
-You can use the Synchronization Details section to monitor progress and follow links to provisioning activity reports, which describe all actions performed by the provisioning service on your Slack app.
+You can use the Synchronization Details section to monitor progress and follow links to provisioning activity logs, which describe all actions performed by the provisioning service on your Slack app.